ksavlekov/ksavlekov/README.md

 - Hi there 👋, I'm Krastyo Savlekov
-- 👀 I’m interested in JAVA
+- 👀 I’m interested in JAVA and Software QA
 - 🎓 I’m currently learning JAVA in Software University (SoftUni)

 ###